-“As a young child, I worried what would happen to me if tragedy struck our family such as illness, death, or parental separation, that would separate me from [her non-biological mother] Sibbie, who had no legal rights to take care of me.
-Now that I am almost a legal adult, I worry that I will have no lawful rights to take care Sibbie as she ages.” – Elliott Emfinger, 18, who was raised by her two mothers in Birmingham, Alabama
+“As a young child, I worried what would happen to me if tragedy struck our families such as illness, death, or parental separation, that would separate me from [her non-biological mother] Sibbie, who had no legal rights to take care of me.
+Now that I am almost a legal adult, I worry that I will have no lawful rights to take care of Sibbie as she ages.” – Elliott Emfinger, 18, who was raised by her two mothers in Birmingham, Alabama

 FOR IMMEDIATE RELEASE

 December 17, 2015

 Family Equality Council urges Supreme Court to reverse dangerous Alabama Supreme Court decision that voided an eight-year-old Georgia adoption

 Washington, D.C. — Today Family Equality Council, along with COLAGE and the Campaign for Southern Equality, filed an amicus brief with the United States Supreme Court supporting the National Center for Lesbian Rights’ petition for certiorari on behalf of an adoptive parent known as “V.L.”
 She is seeking to overturn the Alabama Supreme Court’s decision to void the adoption of her children.